 This seminar will consider the markets for petroleum products from a variety of perspectives.
 Analyses of these markets have ranged from microeconomic investigations of the pricing of key products such as crude oil to macroeconomic considerations of the role of energy prices in generating economic booms and busts.
 The seminar will use models from microeconomics, macroeconomics, and finance to study the pricing of energy products and the role played by these products in economic development.
 Throughout the seminar, attention will also be paid to historical and political developments related to the economics of oil and gas.
 As part of the seminar, each student will prepare and present to the class an independent research paper.
-This counts toward the seminar requirement for the major.
 Prerequisite: ECON 101 and 102.
-Generally offered every three years.